 As a small business owner, you’re constantly thinking about your business.
-From your sales and revenue to managing your employees and dealing with ongoing paperwork, you’re under a lot of pressure.
+From tracking sales and revenue to managing employees and paperwork, you’re under a lot of pressure.

-One of the biggest challenges for a small business can be payroll.
+Payroll can be one of the biggest challenges for a small business.
 This is both a short- and long-term challenge.
 Manual processes are time-consuming, as is keeping track of employee paperwork.
-Plus, staying up-to-date on changing and complex legislation is arduous.
+Plus, staying up-to-date on changing and complex legislation is grueling.

-According to a 2016 study by PwC called The Missing Middle, Bridging the Strategy Gap in Family Firms, more than a quarter of family businesses say maintaining compliance with government policies, regulations and legislation will be the biggest challenge for them over the next 12 months.
-And failing to stay compliant can result in a huge financial hit on the business.
+According to a PwC study called The Missing Middle, Bridging the Strategy Gap in Family Firms, more than a quarter of family businesses say maintaining compliance with government policies, regulations and legislation will be the biggest challenge for them over the next 12 months.

 Here are five ways to simplify payroll, so you can focus less on paperwork, and more on growing your business.

-Self-service access means that employees can view and download pay stubs, access pertinent forms whenever they need them, update their personal information and get records of employment online.
+Self-service access means employees can view and download pay stubs, access critical forms, update their personal information, and get records of employment online.
 Giving your employees access to everything they need to view and manage their pay records means you’re spending less time on ad hoc requests and manual changes.

-Often, small business owners wear many hats – and payroll admin doesn’t have to be one of them.
-There are ways to keep your payroll managed and up-to-date without doing it yourself.
+Small business owners often wear many hats, and payroll admin doesn’t have to be one of them.
+There are ways manage payroll without doing it yourself.
 For example, consider outsourcing your entire payroll process to a third party.
 Not only do you reduce the risk of payroll errors, but you’ll also have access to the technology and expertise needed to get payroll done right.

-When in doubt – and short on time, leverage expert advice.
-These experts can answer questions related to HR and employment labour regulations, and help you create employment letters and contracts.
+When in doubt and short on time, leverage expert advice.
+These experts can answer questions related to HR and labor regulations, and help you create employment letters and contracts.

-Take advantage of this expertise and advice to make sure your people decisions are in line with current employment legislation, and save yourself time and potentially costly consequences.
+Take advantage of this support to make sure the decisions you make are in line with current employment legislation, and save yourself time and potentially costly consequences.